“So let’s not get tired of doing what is good. At just the right time, we will reap a harvest of blessing if we don’t give up.” (Galatians 6:9 NLT)

-I believe that in life, just like The Divine Order, comfort is rarely the goal—fruitfulness is.
-We often mistake the cutting seasons of life for punishment, but the Divine Gardener only prunes the branches that are already bearing fruit.
+I believe that in life, just like The Divine Order, comfort is rarely the goal—purpose is.
+We often mistake the wilderness seasons of life for punishment, but the Divine Gardener only prunes the branches that are already bearing fruit.
 To be pruned is to be recognized as having potential for a greater harvest.

 The Reflection: Preparation for the Latter Rain